aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/upload-file/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/FileController/UploadFile) provides a detailed description of the API, enabling developers to perform REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/FileController/UploadFile) provides a detailed description of the API, enabling developers to interact with it directly via a web browser.

 ## Aspose Cells API SDK

-Utilizing an SDK enhances development efficiency by managing low-level details, allowing developers to concentrate on project tasks.
+Utilizing an SDK enhances development efficiency by managing low‑level details, allowing developers to concentrate on project tasks.
 Visit the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to call Aspose.Cells web services using various SDKs: